anastasiya-soik/anastasiya-soik/README.md

 ## About Me

 I'm a project manager who explores practical coding in parallel.
-This is not a hobby project collection — it's **deliberate practical learning** of various product and technical approaches.
+This is not a hobby project collection — it's **deliberate practical learning** of various product and technical approaches

 My GitHub is where I:
-- 🧪 **Test ideas and approaches** in real applications (not tutorials)
+- **Test ideas and approaches** in real applications (not tutorials)
-- 🔍 **Validate technical solutions** before production use
+- **Validate technical solutions** before production use
-- 🤖 **Investigate vibe coding** — how AI optimizes development
+- **Investigate vibe coding** — how AI optimizes development
-- 📚 **Learn through practice** — to improve how I approach building
+- **Learn through practice** — to improve how I approach building

 ---

-## 🚀 Projects
+## Projects

 ### **[purrse](https://github.com/anastasiya-soik/budget-app)** — Smart Finance Tracker
 Testing: expense categorization, analytics, goal tracking, dual interface